silviamaggi/smd-com/_posts/2019-01-23-shutter-hub-open-2018.md

   - london
   - uk
 description: "Two pictures of mine are part of the Shutter Hub exhibition in London and Amsterdam between October 2018 and January 2019."
+excerpt: 'It’s a pleasure to announce that I partecipated as a contributor at the <em>Shutter Hub Open Exhibition 2018</em>, which took place in London and Amsterdam.'
 featimage: true
 featimage-alt: "The pictures exhibited at The Old Truman Brewery on a white wall"
 featimage-class: 'u-featured'